ibm-cloud-docs/openwhisk/templates.md

 ### Testing your {{site.data.keyword.cloudant_short_notm}} Events package
 {: #cloudant-template_test}

-Now that you have your {{site.data.keyword.cloudant_short_notm}}l database and your {{site.data.keyword.cloudant_short_notm}} events (action and trigger) set up, let's try it out!
+Now that you have your {{site.data.keyword.cloudant_short_notm}} database and your {{site.data.keyword.cloudant_short_notm}} events (action and trigger) set up, let's try it out!
 The expected data item is a cat, with a name and a color defined.
 When a new cat is added to the database or a current cat is edited, the data is logged to the console module for Node.js.
 {: shortdesc}

 #### 1. Testing the action